 Folder/path The name of the folder that appears is based on the configuration you have selected.
 You can drill down to lower levels by clicking the folder icon and selecting a sub-folder, then clicking the checkmark to select it.

-If you enter a keyword and select a folder, AEM searches that folder and any sub-folders.
+If you enter a keyword and select a folder, Experience Manager searches that folder and any sub-folders.
 However, if you do not enter any keywords when searching, selecting the folder will only show the assets in that folder and will not include any subfolders.

-By default, AEM searches the folder selected and all sub-folders.
+By default, Experience Manager searches the folder selected and all sub-folders.

 Type of Asset Select Scene7 to browse Scene7 content.
 This option is only available if Scene7 has been configured.